C4813/Paint-Table-Wordpress-Shortcodes/paint-tracker-and-mixing-helper/README.md

 - Add identifier (optional)
 - Choose base type
 - Enter main HEX colour
-- Optionally enter a gradient HEX
+- Optionally enter a secondary HEX for metallic paints (used for the metallic-style swatch)
 - Assign one or more ranges
 - Mark whether it's “On the shelf”
 - Add model links if desired